Thrunite TC15 Flashlight Review

 Thrunite includes a nylon pouch with a plastic D-ring.
 The pouch has stretchy sides and accepts the light bezel up or down.

-There’s also a lanyard included, which will primarily attach on the tailcap.
+There’s also a lanyard included, which will primarily attach to the tailcap.
 There’s a (small but unusually generously sized) hole on the end for attachment.
 The pocket clip also has the appropriate holes, but I don’t like to trust friction clips for this task.

 The pocket clip fits only one end of the cell tube, but the cell tube is reversible.